 The LSB has rules for approving changes to the approved regulators’ regulatory arrangements.
 These set out the requirements and explain the process by which applications will be dealt with.
-They also provide information (and the LSB has produced guidance) about how to submit applications.
+They also provide information (and the LSB has produced guidance and a cover sheet to be used when applications are submitted) about how to submit applications.
 A process chart for changes to regulatory arrangements is available here.

 When considering whether to issue a direction that an alteration is an exempt alteration, the LSB will assess the proposed change against the Significance, Impact and Risk Assessment Framework.
 Approved regulators are encouraged to consider this when proposing that an alteration should be an exempt alteration.

 Following consideration and once satisfied that the change can be approved (by reference to the criteria in paragraph 25(3) of Schedule 4 to the Act), the LSB will grant an application (either in whole or part).
 Normally this decision will be issued within 28 days of receiving the application or, if an extension notice has been issued, within 90 days of receipt of the application.

 In the event that the LSB is not able to grant an application, it will issue a warning notice which has two purposes.
 Firstly, to allow the LSB to seek advice on whether the application should be granted and secondly to extend the period in which the LSB must make a decision to up to 18 months.
 The warning notice procedure is set out in this flowchart.
 At the end of the warning notice period, the LSB may grant the application in whole or part or we may refuse the application.

 Applications must demonstrate compliance with the criteria set out in the LSB’s rules in order to be considered for approval.
 If not, the LSB can refuse to consider the application.

 If you have any questions about a specific application which is either pending approval by the LSB or has already been approved, you should contact the relevant approved regulator.
 Approved regulators are required to consult widely prior to submitting an application.